thedavidthomas/gifs/README.md

 ## Curating your own gif library

-You can also [fork](https://github.com/jglovier/gifs/fork) this repository to your own account, and have your own gif library.
-Once you fork to your own account, you can even host your own GH Pages site ([like mine](http://gifs.joelglovier.com/)) by editing or removing the [CNAME](https://github.com/jglovier/gifs/blob/gh-pages/CNAME) file in your fork accordingly.
+You can also [fork](https://github.com/thedavidthomas/gifs/fork) this repository to your own account, and have your own gif library.
+Once you fork to your own account, you can even host your own GH Pages site ([like mine](http://gifs.dav.sx/)) by editing or removing the [CNAME](https://github.com/thedavidthomas/gifs/blob/gh-pages/CNAME) file in your fork and [setting up dns records](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) accordingly.

 To update the site index on the GH Pages site, you'll need to run the index build script.
 Just clone the project to your local machine, open Terminal, and `cd` into the repo.
 Then, run `script/build_site_index` and commit your changes.
 Once the new index is commited to your gh-pages branch, it will be live on your site as soon as the CDN updates (usually within a few minutes).

 ## Gifwit support

 Thanks to [@orderedlist](http://github.com/orderedlist), you can quickly access all the gifs in my repo via the handy OSX app [Gifwit](http://gifwit.com/).
-Just download the [library.gifwit](http://gifs.joelglovier.com/library.gifwit ) file and open in Gifwit.
+Just download the [library.gifwit](http://gifs.dav.sx/library.gifwit ) file and open in Gifwit.
 Gifwit will import all the gifs from the repo and you'll be able to easily access the production URLs via keyboard shortcuts. :zap: